codefornola/311/README.md

   that stay open the longest, etc)

-## Prerequisite
+## Prerequisites

-Also download and install Python and Node.js.
-The links for the download pages are below. https://www.python.org/downloads/
+Download and install Python and Node.js.
+The links for the download pages are listed below. https://www.python.org/downloads/
 https://nodejs.org/en/download/current/